Traditional safaris in the heart of the Mara...

 Offbeat Mara is conscious that it operates in a fragile ecosystem.
 As such the camp has no permanent structures and is purely canvas with some local rock and soil to level the base for the tents.

-The ALL INCLUSIVE rates at Offbeat Mara are split into 3 seasons with 50% child discounts
+The ALL INCLUSIVE rates at Offbeat Mara are split into 3 seasons with a 50% discount for children.

 We also have a fantastic selection of special offers - click here